JapanColorado/blog/_posts/2024-11-17-3b1b-problem-solving.md

 ### 7. Read a lot and think about problems a lot

 Often solving problems comes down to just recognizing patterns from other fields or subfields.
-One of the best ways to be a better problem solver is to learn more about and solve more problems.
+One of the best ways to be a better problem solver is to learn more about the domain you're working with and solve more problems from that domain.

 ### 8. Always gut check your answer